 The best place to start teaching is via creativity and exploration and teaching about the chordal foundations of music from the very beginning.

 Every piece of music, excluding atonal/serial compositions, are based on a harmonic structure derived from chords.
 If you’re not explicitly teaching students about chords from the beginning, then you are missing the best opportunity you have to deepen their understanding of music from day 1.

 I like to teach like a guitarist: Give students the ability to play the I, IV and V chords in a few basic white keys and they will be able to sound like pros in the first few weeks of lessons!
 Not only that, they are gaining an understanding of how music is composed and structured.

-If you’re unsure about how to do this, I have created 10-week chord teaching framework that is available in my Inner Circle community.
+If you’re unsure about how to do this, I have created a 10-week chord teaching framework that is available in the TopMusicPro community.

 You can grab the first 3 complete lesson plans for only US$6.99.

 Oh, and students love it!